MicrosoftEdge/MSEdgeExplainers/DelayedClipboard/DelayedClipboardRenderingExplainer.md

 ## What happens to the clipboard data on Tab/Browser Close?

+When a format is delay rendered during the copy operation, the site only provides a callback for this format to the `ClipboardItem`.
+After the copy operation, if the user decides to close the browser/tab or change the content of the document, then the paste would fail unless the site has a way to track the history of changes or cache the state of the document or write the data for the format by triggering the callback associated with it.

+Following is a list of options to mitigate this issue:

-1. Add a `beforeunload` event listener: A web author could choose to `preventDefault` `beforeunload` event and notify the user that there is some data pending to be written into the clipboard.
-In this event handler, web authors could use a new clipboard API (like `navigator.clipboard.undelayFormats([""]` or something similar) to write the data for the formats that were delay rendered.
+1. Add a `beforeunload` event listener: A web author could choose to `preventDefault` the `beforeunload` event and notify the user that there is some data pending to be written into the clipboard.
+In this event handler, web authors could use a new clipboard API (like `navigator.clipboard.undelayFormats([""])` or something similar) to write the data for the formats that were delay rendered.

 e.g.
 ```js